TheImagingSource/tiscamera/doc/pages/dependencies.rst

 Runtime Dependencies
 ====================

-The dependencies are also listed in `dependencies-debian-runtime.txt`
+The dependencies are also listed in the `*.dep` file.
+Please use the file for your distribution.

 +-----------------------------+----------------+-------------------------------+
 |Name                         |Minimal Version |Note                           |